GaloisInc/daedalus/docs-src/source/index.rst

 of the implicit parameter ``?bigendian``:

 .. note::
-  These parsers use `Implicit Lifting`_ to make them more redbale
+  These parsers use `Implicit Lifting`_ to make them more readable

 .. code-block:: DaeDaLus